Your first Smart Link

 Create your first Redirection Smart Link inside a folder, test it, download its QR code, and open analytics.

-In this article, you'll create a first Redirection Smart Link inside a folder, save it, test the redirect, download the QR code, and open the analytics view.
+Get one Smart Link live, tested, and ready to share.
+You'll create a Redirection link inside a folder, test the redirect, download the QR code, and open analytics.

-Smart Linksapp in OmniLab. - You know the destination URL you want to share.
+- You know the destination you want to share.

 - You can create folders in the organisation where the Smart Link should live.

-- If the Smart Link will point to an OmniLab campaign, publish the campaign first so you can use its final public URL.
+- If the Smart Link will point to a Campaign, publish the Campaign first so you can use its final public link.

 Open the new folder

 Open the folder you just created.
-The folder page is where you create and manage the Smart Links that belong together.
+The folder page is where you create and manage the Smart Links that belong together, and where each link shows its type, state, and slug.

 Inside the folder, click Create SmartLink.
-OmniLab opens the Configure Smart Link form.
+OmniLab opens the configuration form with the Title, Type, Smart Link Slug, and Destination URL fields.

 Keep your first slug simple

-For the cleanest public URL and easiest QR code, use lowercase letters, numbers, and hyphens only.
-Keep the slug short and make sure it is unique across your organisation.
+For a clean public link and a reliable QR code, use lowercase letters, numbers, and hyphens only.
+Keep the slug short, and make sure it is unique across your organisation.

-Test the Smart Link before you distribute it
+Test the Smart Link before you share it

-From the Details page, open the Smart Link URL in a browser and confirm that it redirects to the correct destination.
+From the Details page, copy the public link and open it in a browser.
+Confirm that it redirects to the correct destination.

-If you enabled Requires Login or Enable Expiration Date, test those conditions too before you share the link more widely.
+Test any launch conditions too before you share the link more widely:

 Download the QR code

-For a first test, keep the default colors and download a PNG.
-Once the workflow is proven, you can return to the QR designer for brand colors, a logo, a label, SVG, or larger PNG sizes.
+For a first test, keep the default Foreground and Background colors and click Download QR Code (PNG).
+Once the workflow is proven, return here to add brand colors or a Custom Icon (your logo).

 Scan the exported QR code with a phone before you print it or hand it to another team.

-From the Smart Link detail page, open See Full Analytics.
+From the Details page, open See Full Analytics.

 Set a Start Date and End Date, then click Run.
-After a successful browser test or QR scan, you should start seeing activity such as Number of scans, Unique devices, and the Scans Over Time chart.
+After a browser test or QR scan, you should start to see activity such as the scan count, unique devices, and the scans-over-time chart.

 What success looks like